 The application of federal, state, local, and international tax laws to services provided over the internet is evolving.
-In addition to income taxes, in the United States and various foreign jurisdictions, we may also be subject to non-income taxes, such as payroll, sales, use, value-added, and goods and services taxes (including the "digital service tax"), and we may also be subject to increased obligations as a withholding agent.
+In addition to income taxes, in the United States and various foreign jurisdictions, we may also be subject to non-income based taxes, such as payroll, sales, use, value-added, and goods and services taxes (including the "digital service tax"), and we may also be subject to increased obligations as a withholding agent.
 Many of the fundamental statutes and regulations that impose these taxes were established before the adoption and growth of the internet and ecommerce.
-In addition, governments are increasingly looking for ways to increase revenue, which has resulted in discussions about tax reform and other legislative action to increase tax revenue, including through indirect taxes.
+In addition, governments are increasingly looking for ways to increase revenue, which has resulted in aggressive enforcement, discussions about tax reform, and other legislative action to increase tax revenue, including through indirect taxes.
 New income, payroll, sales, use, value-added, goods and services, or other tax laws, statutes, rules, regulations, or ordinances could be enacted at any time (possibly with retroactive effect), could be applied solely or disproportionately to services provided over the internet, could target certain products and services offered on our platform, or could otherwise affect our or our users' tax obligations or financial position and operating results.
-Many countries in the EU, as well as the United Kingdom and a number of other countries and organizations, such as the Organisation for Economic Cooperation and Development, have recently proposed or recommended changes to existing tax laws or have enacted new laws that could impact our tax obligations.
+Many countries in the EU, as well as the United Kingdom, India, and a number of other countries and organizations, such as the Organisation for Economic Cooperation and Development, have recently proposed or recommended changes to existing tax laws or have enacted new laws that could impact our tax obligations.
 The impact and burden of these regulations and proposed regulations on our business and the businesses of our users is uncertain, but may have a negative impact on our business.

-In certain jurisdictions, we collect and remit indirect taxes on our fees.
+We currently collect and remit indirect taxes on our fees in a number of jurisdictions and for time to time we may begin collecting and remitting indirect taxes in additional jurisdictions.
 Our collection of indirect taxes on our fees in these jurisdictions may cause our users to use other platforms or other alternatives that do not collect indirect taxes on their fees, which may in turn affect our financial results.
 In addition, tax authorities may raise questions about, challenge or disagree with our calculation, reporting, or collection of taxes and may require us to remit additional taxes and interest, and could impose associated penalties and fees.
 Should any new taxes become applicable, or if the taxes we pay are found to be deficient, our business could be adversely impacted.
 We have in the past been, and may in the future be, audited by tax authorities with respect to non-income taxes, and we may have exposure to additional non-income tax liabilities, which could have an adverse effect on our operating results and financial condition.
 In addition, our future effective tax rates could be favorably or unfavorably affected by changes in tax rates, changes in the valuation of our deferred tax assets or liabilities, the effectiveness of our tax planning strategies, or changes in tax laws or their interpretation.
 Such changes could have an adverse impact on our operating results and financial condition.